On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Windows Malware Detection

 \subsection{Conclusion for the Malware Use Case}

 Our evaluation shows that for the malware classification use case, feature space hardening using PGD and U-MoEvA2, even when driven by domain constraints (MoEvA2) fails to harden the model.
 We demonstrate that even when given 4 times more budget, the absence of noticeable effect remains.
-Our investigation reveals that the feature-space attacks tend to modify either a small set of features or almost all features, differently from AIMED.
-The problem space attacks are capable of generating adversarial examples similar to the clean examples, which feature-space attacks are incapable of doing.
+Our investigation reveals that the realistic attack produces adversarial examples that follow different directions from the unrealistic examples.
+Moreover, the realistic attack is clearly more aggressive than the unrealistic attacks.
+The unrealistic feature-space attacks tend to modify either a small set of features or almost all features, differently from problem space attack AIMED.
+AIMED is capable of generating adversarial examples similar to the clean examples, which feature-space attacks are incapable of doing.
 Consequently, these areas of the model's decision boundaries are not explored by feature space attacks and remain vulnerable to the realistic attack.